Emacs Graphical Display Configuration

 Themes

 One does get used to a particular collection of colors.
-After happily using Steve Purcell’s port of the Tomorrow theme for many years, I decided I needed a change.
-First, I want Emacs to be less garish:
+After happily using Steve Purcell’s port of the Tomorrow theme for years, I decided I needed a change, so I made made my own theme.

 Most of the time, Emacs is on my desk is a darkened room, so I choose the dark theme: